 - A normal amount of calories – 39 calories.
-For fruit, a tropical sweet fruit, this is not too much, and it means that this fruit is not too fattening (if served in moderate amount).
+This fruit is not too fattening if served in a moderate amount.

-- Carbs and protein – the papaya offers the main two energy sources, 9.8 g of carbs and a bit of protein too, 0.6 g.
-The carb content is quite high, so there is a small risk of weight changes if you feed the guinea pig consumes too much papaya.
+- Carbs and protein – 9.8 g of carbs and 0.6 g of protein.
+The carb content is quite high, so there is a small risk of weight changes if you feed the guinea pig who consumes too much papaya.

 - Fiber – 1.8 g.
-The papaya also has a good amount of fibers, and the fibers are essential for good digestion as we know.
-Lack of fibers will make the guinea pig constipated, and excess fibers will cause gas or loose stool.
+The papaya also has a good amount of fiber.
+A lack of fibers will make the guinea pig constipated, and excess fibers will cause gas or loose stool.

 - Sugars – 5.9 g.
-The amount of sugar in papaya is too high and this is very bad for the guinea pig.
-This is why they can eat this fruit 2 times per week on average – they cannot digest sugars very well, and if they have excess sugars in the stomach, they will get cramps or digestion problems.
+The amount of sugar in papaya is too high.
+They cannot digest sugars very well, and if they have excess sugars in the stomach, they will get cramps or digestion problems.

 - Low in fat – 0.1 g.
-Luckily, papaya is low in fat so there is one risk less for the health of the guinea pig.
 Less fat means a healthier cardiovascular system.

 - Vitamin A – 22%.
 This vitamin works as an antioxidant and removes free radicals.
-In other words, the lungs, kidneys, skin, heart, and eyes will be in good health, and the immunity will be boosted as well.
+The lungs, kidneys, skin, heart, and eyes will be in good health, and the immunity will be boosted as well.

 - Vitamin C – 103%.
-The vitamin C is crucial for survival in guinea pigs.
+Vitamin C is crucial for survival in guinea pigs.
 Guinea pigs don’t produce this vitamin naturally, so they must get it from food and supplements.
 Without it, they are prone to a fatal disease called scurvy.
-It is amazing that papaya is rich in this vitamin!

 - Vitamin E – 4%.
 This vitamin is mainly beneficial for healthy skin and eyesight too.
-It prevents inflammations and irritations of the skin.
-It is noted also that vitamin E prevents heart diseases and boosts the immunity too.
+Additionally, it prevents inflammations and irritations of the skin.

 - Thiamin – 2%.
 Also known as vitamin B1, it keeps the heart, muscles, brain, intestines, and stomach healthy.
 It promotes good oxygen through the cells too.

 - Vitamin B6 – 1%.
-This vitamin prevents anemia, but most importantly it reduces anxiety, boosts the serotonin (happiness hormone) and helps sleeping disorders.
+This vitamin prevents anemia, but most importantly it reduces anxiety, boosts serotonin (happiness hormone), and helps sleep disorders.